-137 3.2 Cosmic Ray Muons
+138 3.2 Cosmic Ray Muons

-The di-muon sample is susceptible to contamination from cosmic ray muons, which can be re-138 constructed as a pair of oppositely-charged, high-momentum muon tracks.
-The contribution 139 from cosmic ray muons was estimated using several topological and kinematic criteria, includ-140 ing the impact parameter, acollinearity, momentum balance, and arrival time of the muon with 141 respect to other tracks in the event.
-The rate and mass spectrum was established through an 142 analysis of cosmic ray runs (see Ref.
-[3]), and the number of events in the final sample was esti-143 mated based on the integrated live time of the experiment during the runs used in the di-muon 144 analysis.
-For $M{\mu\mu} > 800$ GeV, the expected number of cosmic ray muon events is less than 145 0.1 event.
-146
+The di-muon sample is susceptible to contamination from cosmic ray muons, which can be re-139 constructed as a pair of oppositely-charged, high-momentum muon tracks.
+The contribution 140 from cosmic ray muons was estimated using several topological and kinematic criteria, includ-141 ing the impact parameter, acollinearity, momentum balance, and arrival time of the muon with 142 respect to other tracks in the event.
+The rate and mass spectrum was established through an 143 analysis of cosmic ray runs (see Ref.
+[3]), and the number of events in the final sample was esti-144 mated based on the integrated live time of the experiment during the runs used in the di-muon 145 analysis.
+For $M{\mu\mu} > 800$ GeV, the expected number of cosmic ray muon events is less than 146 0.1 event.
+147

-147 3.3 di-Lepton Spectra
+148 3.3 di-Lepton Spectra

-148 Figure 1 shows the di-lepton mass spectra obtained from CMS data.
-These are compared the

-149 SM expectation based on multi-jet backgrounds estimates directly from the data, and MC simu-

-150 lations of other processes.
+Figure 1 shows the di-lepton mass spectra obtained from CMS data.
+These are compared the SM expectation based on multi-jet backgrounds estimates directly from the data, and MC simulations of other processes.
 Good agreement is observed for masses below several hundred GeV.

 Searches for narrow resonances at the Tevatron have placed limits in the mass range 600 GeV to 800 GeV [14].
-A control region expected to be free of any new physics signal is defined to be the data and the prediction confirms that the SM expectations and the detector performance are and the prediction; the probabilities are 63% for electrons and 41% for muons.
+A control region expected to be free of any new physics signal is defined (indicated by the arrow in Fig. 1): to be 120 GeV $< M{\ell\ell} < 600$ GeV.
+The good agreement between the data and the prediction confirms that the SM expectations and the detector performance are well understood.
+Kolmogorov-Smirnov tests were calculated between the observed spectrum and the prediction; the probabilities are 63% for electrons and 41% for muons.